ABOUT / HISTORY

 Carisbrook was acquired as part of a large block of land by the Presbyterian Church Board during the earliest days of the settlement of Otago.

-James Macandrew settled in Dunedinin 1851.
-He came from Scotland, and he and his wife had find memories of their honeymoon on the Isle of wight, so named their estate at Montecillo, Carisbrook after the castle.
-(The castle on the Isle of Wight was actually spelt Carisbrooke)
+James MacAndrew settled in Dunedin in 1851.
+He came from Scotland, and he and his wife had fond memories of their honeymoon on the Isle of Wight, so named their estate at Montecillo, Carisbrook after the castle.
+(The castle on the Isle of Wight was spelt Carisbrooke).

 For the first five years the cricket club struggled to meet their aims but the lease charges of 200 guineas became too much for them so in 1886 the Pirates Football Club was invited to share the use of the ground in the winter.

-The first important sporting event played on Carisbrook was a cricket match between Otago and a touring Tasmanian side on Februrary 1st, 1884.
-The ground was described as heavy and the match was now low scoring.
+The first important sporting event played on Carisbrook was a cricket match between Otago and a touring Tasmanian side on February1st, 1884.
+The ground was described as heavy, and the match was now low scoring.

-For many years Carisbrook hosted a variety of activities, including a gilbert & Sullivan opera, band recitals, race meetings and gymkhanas.
-Most of these activities were held in an effort to raise money for ground development but the effort became increasingly defficult for the ground company.
-And so at an extraordinary general meeting on June 27th, 1907, it was decided that their interests in the lease of Carisbrook should be sold to the Otago Rugby Football Union.
+For many years Carisbrook hosted a variety of activities, including a Gilbert & Sullivan opera, band recitals, race meetings and gymkhanas.
+Most of these activities were held in an effort to raise money for ground development but the effort became increasingly difficult for the ground company.
+And so, at an extraordinary general meeting on June 27th, 1907, it was decided that their interests in the lease of Carisbrook should be sold to the Otago Rugby Football Union.

 This ended the era of the South Dunedin Caledonian Ground as Otago's main rugby ground, although the ORFU continued to use the Caledonian Ground up until they allowed the lease to expire in 1913.
-Rugby was last played the 'Cale' in 1984 when the NZ Barbarians played an Otago XV.
-In 1999 the Caledonian Ground was swallowed up by a commercial development and the Dunedin City Council re-contructed the third Caledonian ground in Dunedin history aogan Park in 2001.
+Rugby was last played at the 'Cale' in 1984 when the NZ Barbarians played an Otago XV.
+In 1999 the Caledonian Ground was swallowed up by a commercial development and the Dunedin City Council re-constructed the third Caledonian ground in Dunedin history at Logan Park in 2001.

-From the first days of their occupation of Carisbrook, the ORFU has poured money into the ground, improving it year by year.
+From the first days of their occupation of Carisbrook, the ORFU poured money into the ground, improving it year by year.
 The first major stand, built in 1914, was extended in 1921 before the visit of the first Springboks and again around 1930.
 In 1937 the first Henry Rose Stand was built from the profits of the 1936 Ranfurly Shield season and this lasted until 1965 when it was replaced in a larger form.
-The uncovered stands at both ends of the ground were completed in time for hte visit of the 1959 Lions and that at the Neville Stred was roofed over shortly afterwards.
+The uncovered stands at both ends of the ground were completed in time for the visit of the 1959 Lions and the Neville Stand was roofed over shortly afterwards.
 The groundsman's cottage was also built in 1937.

-In 1991/92 far reaching decisions were be Management Committee to completely upgrade the facilities at Otago Rugby H.Q.
-Accordingly, the old Main Staind was replaced, and a new turnstile system introduced.
+In 1991/92 far reaching decisions were made by a management committee to completely upgrade the facilities at Otago Rugby H.Q.
+Accordingly, the old Main Stand was replaced, and a new turnstile system introduced.

-in 1993/94 a modern complex incorporating corporate suites and large seating lounges was built on the north eastern side behind the terraces, and in 1996 the Union called for submissions from interested s for the reconstruction of the terraces, the upgrading of ancillary facilities and the installation of lights.
+in 1993/94 a modern complex incorporating corporate suites and large seating lounges was built on the northeastern side behind the terraces, and in 1996 the Union called for submissions from interested parties for the reconstruction of the terraces, the upgrading of ancillary facilities and the installation of lights.

-The demands of professional rugby in the 21st century and demographics have recently re in Carisbrook being downgraded to a Category B Test Match venue, but a vigoroous campaign was mounted to either return the ground to its previous preeminent status among New Zealand arenas or to shift to a new, more modern venue.
+The demands of professional rugby in the 21st century and demographics resulted in Carisbrook being downgraded to a Category B Test Match venue, but a vigorous campaign was mounted to either return the ground to its previous preeminent status among New Zealand arenas or to shift to a new, more modern venue.
 As of now (2011), a new roofed stadium has been constructed in Dunedin near Logan Park, and Carisbrook has been sold to the Dunedin City Council for $7.1 million, thus relieving the ORFU of a crushing debt.